 “Approximately 300 panelists receive the survey each month.
 Panelists represent businesses of various sizes headquartered within the Sixth District, which encompasses Alabama, Florida, Georgia, and sections of Louisiana, Mississippi, and Tennessee.
 Panelists range from executives of large corporations to owner-operators of small businesses.
 The industry composition of the panel roughly reflects the makeup of the national economy.
 Nevertheless, survey responses are weighted by industry shares of national gross domestic product.”

-An excerpt from the May 2025 BIE Survey dated May 21, 2025 (involving 356 firms responding):
+An excerpt from the June 2026 BIE Survey dated June 17, 2026 (involving 395 firms responding):

 The report also includes other questions and a variety of charts and tables depicting respondents’ answers.